By Danielle Smaha

 Besides the challenges of long days in the field, working as a woman in science often brings additional challenges to overcome.
 Salvadora says that “it is not easy.
 Women must overcome many social constructions in a Latin American culture dominated by patriarchy, corruption, machismo, and violence.
 Science is an issue that is still under development in our region.
 Unfortunately, the adoption of science is going much slower than the destruction and degradation of the environment that we study.”

 She goes on to explain that “investment in science and conservation has not been a priority for many Latin American governments, making the participation of women in these spaces more difficult.
 But it is necessary.
 I firmly believe that decision-making must be based on field science and knowledge management.”

 But Salvadora believes that a career in science, wherever you are in the world, is worthwhile to pursue if you “believe in yourself and your abilities.
 Find what you like and practice it, live it, get involved, commit yourself, and above all, enjoy the journey.
 A friend once told me that you already have the ‘NO,’ but you have to look for the ‘YES.’
 The doors will open along the way.”

 On November 3rd, Hurricane Eta hit northeast Nicaragua, decimating homes, knocking out power, and causing massive flooding.
 The community of Wawa Bar, where Salvadora is from, lost everything.
 Salvadora led efforts to help the community rebuild, raising over $14,000, which was used to partially build at least 6 houses that were 70% completed.
 Fourteen other families were provided wood and other supplies for rebuilding.
-Much is still needed, especially with the uncertainty before a new hurricane season.
 Salvadora “would like to take this opportunity to thank all those who supported us.
-I want to thanks especially all the bird conservation communities that support my family and part of the community where I grew up when I was a child.”
+I want to thank especially all the bird conservation communities that support my family and part of the community where I grew up when I was a child.”